Northside Elementary closing for two weeks

-Northside Elementary School is closing for on-site instruction for two weeks after several faculty members tested positive for covid-19.
+Northside Elementary School closed on-site instruction for two weeks after several faculty members tested positive for covid-19.

-At least 13 Northside Elementary School staff members have either tested positive or are quarantining because they are a probable close contact of someone who tested positive, Superintendent Jody Wiggins said on Saturday.
+At least 13 Northside Elementary School staff members have either tested positive or are quarantining because they are a probable close contact of someone who tested positive, Assistant Superintendent Shane Patrick said on Tuesday.
 Probable close contacts are defined as someone who was within six feet of an infected person for 15 minutes during the infectious period.

-School officials were not aware of any positive cases among the student population on Saturday, he said.
-Officials are in the process of contacting staff members and students who are probable close contacts, the release states.
+School officials were not aware of any positive cases among the student population at Northside Elementary on Tuesday, he said.
+A total of 58 students were identified as probable close contacts and all of their families have been notified, Patrick said.

-"A number of students will be affected (as probable close contacts) and we are working through identifying them right now," Wiggins said.

 School officials made the decision to close for two weeks after consulting with the Arkansas Department of Health and the Department of Elementary and Secondary Education this weekend, the release states.